IntelLabs/RAG-FiT/README.md

 ## Overview

-The RAG Foundry framework facilitates fast prototyping and experimentation with various RAG settings and configurations, including data selection and filtering, processing, retrieval, ranking, query manipulation, prompt generation, training, inference, output processing and evaluation.
+The RAG-FiT framework facilitates fast prototyping and experimentation with various RAG settings and configurations, including data selection and filtering, processing, retrieval, ranking, query manipulation, prompt generation, training, inference, output processing and evaluation.
 The library is comprised of 4 modules: dataset creation, training, inference and evaluation.